|

 “unacceptable” damage on an opponent.
 This has been and (so long as we face a nuclear-armed, potential adversary)

+must continue to be the foundation of our nuclear deterrent.
 In my time as secretary of defense, the commander of the U.S. Strategic Air Command (SAC) carried with him a secure telephone,

 no matter where he went, 24 hours a day, seven days a week, 365 days a year.
 The telephone of the commander, whose headquarters